microsoft/covid-vaccine-bot/policies.md

 Thalassemia (a type of blood disorder)
 Individuals with these medical conditions have multiple vaccination options, including through community-based clinics, health care providers, local health departments, and pharmacies.
 * Are you a healthcare worker?
-	* According to the SDMAC’s guidance, the definition of frontline health care personnel is: “individuals who provide direct patient service (compensated and uncompensated) or engage in healthcare services that place them into contact with patients who are able to transmit SARS-CoV-2, and/or infectious material containing SARS-CoV-2 virus.”
+	* According to the SDMAC's guidance, the definition of frontline health care personnel is: “individuals who provide direct patient service (compensated and uncompensated) or engage in healthcare services that place them into contact with patients who are able to transmit SARS-CoV-2, and/or infectious material containing SARS-CoV-2 virus.”

 Starting March 1, non-frontline essential health care personnel became eligible to get the COVID-19 vaccine.
 SDMAC defines non-frontline essential health care personnel as personnel who are not involved in direct patient care but are essential for health system infrastructure.
 These staff are often affiliated with hospitals, but non-hospital employee non-frontline employees are also included.